jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

    return out, cache
 ```

+#### Softmax cost

-For each words in the vocabulary (1004 words), we predict the probability of the word to be the next word in the caption.
+For each words in the vocabulary (1004 words), we predict the probability of each word to be the next caption word.
 Then we compute the softmax cost to train the RNN later.
 ```python
 def temporal_softmax_loss(x, y, mask):
   N, T, V = x.shape